the-importance-of-communication-during-training-and-onboarding

 • How will you gather feedback on the onboarding program and measure its success?

-Start Building Trust on Day One of Onboarding and Training
+Start Building Trust on Day One of Employee Onboarding and Training

 Have you gone through a corporate training program that was held offsite and included several professional peers going through the same program?
 During the training sessions that lasted for several weeks, the head trainer spoke to the training class as a whole throughout the entire onboarding experience.
 However, did the head trainer ever pull you aside to determine how you were progressing through the training program?